haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ### Spatial data
 Spatial data refers to **information that is associated with specific locations or geographic extents**.
 Vector and raster data are the two fundamental types of spatial data used in Geographic Information Systems (GIS) to represent and analyze spatial information.

-1. Vector data:
+1. **Vector data**:
 	-  Points: Represent specific locations in space, such as the coordinates of a city or a landmark.
 	-  Lines: Represent linear features, such as roads, rivers, or boundaries.
 Lines are defined by a series of connected points.
 	-  Polygons: Represent enclosed areas or regions, such as administrative boundaries, land parcels, or thematic zones.
 Polygons are defined by a series of connected lines forming a closed shape.

+	Vector data provides precise and accurate representations of spatial features.
+It allows for storing attribute data associated with each feature, such as names, population values, or land ownership information.
+Vector data can be easily edited, updated, and manipulated, making it suitable for tasks like spatial analysis, data editing, and map production.

+---
 - Definition
 	- Geoinformatics vs GIS
 	- Uses